 At the very least, the date or time range within which payment is required, such as "Net 30 Days," should be included on your invoice.

 Email etiquette dictates that messages should be concise and to the point, and the same holds true for payment reminder letters.
+You, of course, have a lot you wish you could say, but try to restrain yourself.

-Subject line: Payment reminder for the invoice past due
+Subject line: Payment reminder for overdue invoice

 Hi [client’s name],